csaez/csaez.github.io/content/posts/2022-02-28_fzf-for-the-win.md

 ### What about doing this from the IDE/code-editor?

-I use neovim as my code editor, one of the cool things is the tight integration with the terminal allowing to reuse some of the little scripts we have been talking about.
-Here my setup (using the `fzf` plugin for the case of debugging)
+I use `neovim` as my code editor, one of the cool things is the tight integration with the terminal allowing to reuse some of the little scripts we have been talking about.
+Here's my setup (using the `fzf` plugin for the case of debugging).

 ```lua
 local noremap = { noremap=true, silent=true }